2023 Best Value Mechanical Engineering Associate Degree Schools in the Great Lakes Region

 Read full report on Mechanical Engineering Technology at Chippewa Valley Technical College

-The average tuition and fees for an out-of-state undergraduate student at Stark State College are $7,644 a year.
+The average tuition and fees for an out-of-state undergraduate student at Cuyahoga Community College District are $8,736 a year.

-Full Mechanical Engineering Technology at Stark State College Report
+Read full report on Mechanical Engineering Technology at Stark State College

 Miami University - Hamilton did well in our overall quality rankings, too.
 It placed #1 on our Best Mechanical Engineering Associate Degree Trade Schools in the Great Lakes Region list.

-Zane State College landed the #10 spot in the 2023 rankings for the best value associate degree mechanical engineering technology programs.
+Zane State College came in at #10 in this year’s edition of the Best Value Mechanical Engineering Associate Degree Schools in the Great Lakes Region ranking.
 Zane State College is a small public school located in the distant town of Zanesville.

 Read full report on Mechanical Engineering Technology at Zane State College